-At one P. M., when the action was hottest, the wind suddenly shifted to south-southeast, taking the ships on the port bow (Position II.).
-Four English ships, the "Burford," "Sultan" (s), "Worcester," and "Eagle," seeing the breeze coming, kept off to port, toward the French line; the others were taken aback and paid off to starboard.
-The French ships, on the other hand, with two exceptions, the "Brilliant" (a) and "Sévère" (b), paid off from the English.
+At one P.M., when the action was hottest, the wind suddenly shifted to south-southeast, taking the ships on the port bow.
+Four English ships, the "Burford," "Sultan", "Worcester," and "Eagle," seeing the breeze coming, kept off to port, toward the French line; the others were taken aback and paid off to starboard.
+The French ships, on the other hand, with two exceptions, the "Brilliant" and "Severe", paid off from the English.
 The effect of the change of wind was therefore to separate the main parts of the two squadrons, but to bring together between the lines four English and two French ships.
 Technical order was destroyed.
 The "Brilliant," having dropped far astern of her position, came under the fire of two of the English rear, the "Worcester" and the "Eagle," who had kept off in time and so neared the French.
-Suffren in person came to her assistance (Position III., a) and drove off the English, who were also threatened by the approach of two other French ships that had worn to the westward in obedience to signal.
-While this partial action was taking place, the other endangered French ship, the "Sévère" (b), was engaged by the English "Sultan" (s), and, if the French captain M. de Cillart can be believed,
+Suffren in person came to her assistance and drove off the English, who were also threatened by the approach of two other French ships that had worn to the westward in obedience to signal.
+While this partial action was taking place, the other endangered French ship, the "Severe", was engaged by the English "Sultan", and, if the French captain M. de Cillart can be believed, by two other English ships.

-The British account differs materially as to the cause of the distance separating the two rears.
-"In this action it did not fall to the 'Monmouth's' lot to sustain a very considerable share, the enemy's rear being so far to leeward that the ships of the British rear could not, even whilst the wind was favorable, close with them without considerably breaking the order of their own line" (Memoir of Captain Alms, Naval Chronicle, vol. ii.).
-Such contradictions are common, and, except for a particular purpose, need not to be reconciled.
-Alms seems to have been not only a first-rate seaman, but an officer capable of resolute and independent action; his account is probably correct. by two other English ships.
 It is probable, from her place in the line, that the "Burford" also assailed her.
-However this may be, the "Severe" hauled down her flag : but while the "Sultan" was wearing away from her, she resumed her fire, raking the English ship.
+However this may be, the "Severe" hauled down her flag; but while the "Sultan" was wearing away from her, she resumed her fire, raking the English ship.
 The order to surrender, given by the French captain and carried into execution by the formal well-established token of submission, was disregarded by his subordinates, who fired upon their enemy while the flag was down.
-In effect, the action of the French ship amounted to using an infamous ruse de querre ; but it would be unjust to say that this was intended.
+In effect, the action of the French ship amounted to using an infamous ruse_de_guerre; but it would be unjust to say that this was intended.
 The positions of the different vessels were such that the "Sultan" could not have secured her prize; other French ships were approaching and must have retaken it.
-The indignation of the French juniors at the weakness of their captain was therefore justified ; their refusal to be bound by it may be excused to men face to face with an unexpected question of propriety, in the heat of battle and under the sting of shame.
+The indignation of the French juniors at the weakness of their captain was therefore justified; their refusal to be bound by it may be excused to men face to face with an unexpected question of propriety, in the heat of battle and under the sting of shame.
 Nevertheless, scrupulous good faith would seem to demand that their deliverance should be awaited from other hands, not bound by the action of their commander; or at least that the forbearing assailant should not have suffered from them.
-The captain, suspended and sent home by Suffren, and cashiered by the king, utterly condemned himself by his attempted defence: "When Captain de Cillart saw the French squadron drawing off, - for all the ships except the 'Brilliant' had fallen off on the other tack, - he thought it useless to prolong his defence, and had the flag hauled down.
+The captain, suspended and sent home by Suffren, and cashiered by the king, utterly condemned himself by his attempted defence: "When Captain de Cillart saw the French squadron drawing off, -for all the ships except the 'Brilliant' had fallen off on the other tack,-he thought it useless to prolong his defence, and had the flag hauled down.
 The ships engaged with him immediately ceased their fire, and the one on the starboard side moved away.
-At this moment the 'Sévère' fell off to starboard and her sails filled; Captain de Cillart then ordered the fire to be resumed by his lower-deck guns, the only ones still manned, and he rejoined his squadron."1
+At this moment the 'Severe' fell off to starboard and her sails filled; Captain de Cillart then ordered the fire to be resumed by his lower-deck guns, the only ones still manned, and he rejoined his squadron."
+(1)